jdcalus/STSA-Workshop-3-Hybrid-Cloud/README.md

 This will push your updates to the server on BlueMix.

 Next, click on the left side of the **Inject** node that has "19645922".
 This causes the inject to be fired and the flow to be executed.
+Make sure the debug node is toggled to display the output.

 ![Architecture Overview](/images/inject-itemid-node.png)